m0ru/bak/03_01_hevner.md

 It roughly defines **behavioral science** with regard to IS-research as concerned with the analysis of the interactions of people and technology, with the goal of uncovering "truths" and predicting or explaining phenomena surrounding these interactions.

 In comparison, Hevner et al describe **design science** as concerned with problem solving and construction with the background that doing so leads to understanding the addressed "wicked" problem (see [section @sec:wicked]).
-It diffentiates itself from **routine design** by addressing problems without existing best-practices/requisite knowledge and solves them unique/innovative ways, or improves efficiency.
-By doing so, new knowledge is contributed to the foundations and methodolgies.
+It differentiates itself from **routine design** by addressing problems without existing best-practices/requisite knowledge and solves them unique/innovative ways, or improves efficiency.
+By doing so, new knowledge is contributed to the foundations and methodologies.
 Design-science usually also produces prototypes instead of full-grown systems.

 The paper presents **two fundamental questions** of design research as "What utility does the new artifact provide?" and "What demonstrates that utility?".